 Also, consider if your new site will be used to consolidate additional sub-domains.
 Migrating domains is a great way to increase your visibility although how would this impact the new site?
 Does your top navigation or footer navigation now need to promote another one of your subdomains?
 Have you seen deep pages on your existing site underperforming?
 If so, maybe they may need to be re-surfaced higher in the top navigation?
 All of which impacts the design for your new site.

 Perhaps you haven’t created a site yet?
-If that’s the case then you would still need navigation and site structure recommendations from a qualified SEO agency to inform where pages should be placed in the site structure and linked to in the navigation.
+If that’s the case then you would still need navigation and site structure recommendations from an SEO agency to inform where pages should be placed in the site structure and linked to in the navigation.

 All sites must now rank effectively on mobile devices or else they will be penalised in search results, so ensure responsive design is built effectively to scale your content across all devices.
 With this in mind, its also important to ensure you have a range of page templates in place that when populated with copy, maintain the correct look and feel ensuring UX is never compromised.